isqo/puppetdb-javaclient/README.md

 # puppetdb-javaclient
 Puppetdb api v4

-# usage examples
-## Nodes endpoint
+## Simple usage example

-To query the node definition of an instance whose certname is "c826a077907a.us-east-2.compute.internal":
+To query the instance whose certname is "c826a077907a.us-east-2.compute.internal":
-**["=", "certname", "c826a077907a.us-east-2.compute.internal"]**

 ```java
     List<NodeData> nodes = Endpoints